Asian Home Decor Ideas for Tranquil Interiors

 - Lighting: Bamboo pendant lamps

-Embrace Neutral Color Palettes
+Embrace Neutral Colour Palettes

-Asian-Inspired Color Schemes
+Asian-Inspired Colour Schemes

 - Warm neutrals: Beige, cream, sand, warm grey